mayitreya/ryujinx-configurator/README.md

 1. Open Steam in Desktop Mode.
 2. Navigate to Games > Add a Non-Steam Game.
 3. Browse and select the Ryujinx Config Tool executable from the Ryujinx folder (where you should have pasted the executable earlier :D).
-4. It's important that you go into the controller settings of the new app you added and DISABLE Steam input!
-Otherwise the app's controller listener and Steam's controller drivers will conflict and you won't be able to move using your controller.

 Return to Gaming Mode (or Big Picture Mode) so that you can launch the app.
 Also, it probably goes without mentioning, but you should connect your controllers to your device (Steam Deck, PC, whatever it is) by now.